Best Places to Shop

 The Marketplace at the St. Pete Pier features an array of independent vendors selling unique items in kiosks.

-The first stop in a shopping adventure downtown should be the St. Pete Pier.
-The Pier’s gateway houses the Marketplace - an array of independent vendors selling unique items in kiosks.
-Then, meander up Central and First Avenues and discover vintage vinyl, hand-made soaps, exotic home furnishings and designer consignment shops.
-Find your way up to the historic Crislip Arcade, a renovated 1926 shopping arcade located on the 600 block of Central Avenue, is an open-air, covered hallway with a string of small retails shops on either side.
-Now housing eight art galleries, the arcade features Cuban floor tiles, tall ceilings decked with iron chandeliers and a huge iron gate among other architectural elements.
+The first stop in a shopping adventure downtown should be the St. Pete Pier District.
+The Pier’s gateway houses The Marketplace - an array of independent vendors selling unique items in kiosks.
+Then, meander up Central and First Avenues and discover hand-made soaps, exotic home furnishings and designer consignment shops.
+Find your way to the historic Crislip Arcade, a renovated 1926 shopping arcade located on the 600 block of Central Avenue, which is an open-air, covered hallway with a string of small retails shops on either side.
+Now housing several art galleries, the arcade features Cuban floor tiles, tall ceilings decked with iron chandeliers and a huge iron gate among other architectural elements.
+ZaZoo'd is the place to go for one-of-a-kind home décor, accessories and gifts.

 St. Pete Beach

-St. Pete Beach was named the No. 1 Beach in America by TripAdvisor in 2021, but on St. Pete Beach’s main street, historic Corey Avenue, you'll sense a retro vibe, for sure.
-Tour the eclectic assortment of independent stores, which offer everything from beads and Christmas ornaments to top-notch cigars and custom jewelry.
+St. Pete Beach has been named the No. 1 Beach in America by TripAdvisor several times, but you'll sense a retro vibe, here, too.
+Tour the eclectic assortment of independent stores, which offer everything from jewelry to home decor, and other local finds such as Freaky Tiki Surf Shack (with two additional locations in Clearwater), which creates unique, fun and environmentally friendly surf wear.

 Pass-a-Grille's small downtown area is lit up at dusk